 This course focuses on the intricacies and interrelationships between disease processes, human physiology, and pharmacologic and other treatment modalities inherent in the care of the adult or elderly patient with multiple chronic healthcare conditions (MCC).
 (150 clinical hours).

 Students in this course will learn to optimize collaborative health care practice by engaging with students from other health care professions to discuss practice, patient safety and provision of care to persons across the lifespan with particular attention to those with multiple chronic conditions.
 Topics include interprofessional activities and issues that arise in collaborative practice.

-NURS 649 FNP: Care of Fam in Pri Care 5 sem. hrs.
+NURS 649 FNP V: Care of Fam Pri Care 5 sem. hrs.